 The Importance of Goals For Children

-Kids benefit from motivation just like adults.
-Goal setting with kids is such an important way to help them build confidence in their own abilities, boost their self esteem and improve their focus.
-It also helps to teach them responsibility and independence.
+Setting goals with kids is such an important way to help them build confidence in their own abilities, boost their self-esteem and improve their focus.
+It also helps to teach them responsibility, resilience and independence.

-It is a skill that needs to be learned over time, so working on goal setting exercises with your child will help them to understand what accountability is and how their actions influence the outcomes that follow.
+It is a skill that needs to be learned over time, so working on goal setting exercises with your child will help them to understand how to measure their progress and how their actions influence the outcomes that follow.

-These skills will support your child in growing their self worth and also encourage them to strive higher, by setting them up with the basic skills they need to achieve the things they want in future.
+These skills will support your child in growing their self-worth and also encourage them to strive higher, stay motivated and improve their problem-solving skills, by setting them up with the basic skills they need to achieve the things they want in future.

 SMART Goals Method

-This is the goal setting method I have used in my work as a psychologist and this is a method I use personally, and when goal setting with children or adults.
-So, what are SMART goals?
+This is the goal method I have used in my work as a psychologist and this is a method I use personally, and when creating goals with children or adults.

 By using this method, you ensure your goal meets each of these criteria.
 This increases your chance of success and helps you to set up a plan for achieving your goal, rather than running on hope alone.
 As they say, a goal without a plan is just a dream!